 Reading, processing, and approving invoices are all repetitive tasks that aren’t a good use of your employees’ time—even if the process is aided by software.
-When you’re looking to introduce automation, the goal is to eliminate the need for repetition tasks—which is why eliminating paper and PDF invoices is an optimal place to start.
+When you’re looking to introduce automation, the goal is to eliminate the need for repetitive tasks, so eliminating paper and PDF invoices is an optimal place to start.

 E-invoices: the alternative to analog input

 Surprisingly, digitized data has not been widely adopted by businesses yet.
-Despite the first e-document having been used in 1965, many businesses still use paper and PDF invoices.
-Bad data formats can both reduce data quality and the efficiency of your processes.
+Despite the first e-document used as early as 1965, many businesses still use paper and PDF invoices.
+Bad data formats can reduce data quality and the efficiency of your processes.

 E-documents are an easy solution to this problem.
 Not only do they guarantee good-quality data, but implementing e-documents into your business also opens the door to all kinds of automation.
-There’s no need to have a human employee read through pages and pages of invoices when a computer can process all of the data from an e-invoice instantly.
+There’s no need to have a human employee read through pages and pages of invoices when a computer can instantly process all of the data from an e-invoice.

-You can easily convert your business to an entirely digital data processing system without having to worry about forwarding or processing paper documents.
+You can easily convert your business to an entirely digital data processing system without worrying about forwarding or processing paper documents.
 While preparing your business to handle this transition will take some effort, the long-term savings are well worth the investment.